 Managing Invasive Plants in Laurel Park

 Whether you're dealing with an area that is currently free of invasive species or one that has already been affected, proactive management is key.
-Below, we outline the best practices for preventing and controlling invasive plant species in our community.
+Below, we outline the best practices for managing invasive plant species in our community.

 Prevention: Keeping Invasives Out

 Many invasive plants in Laurel Park were introduced through landscape plantings.
-Common culprits include English ivy (Hedera helix), Miscanthus (Miscanthus sinensis), and Mahonia (Mahonia bealei).
+Common culprits include English ivy, Miscanthus, and Mahonia.
 Preventing their spread is the first line of defense.

 To help stop the introduction of invasive species: